GiuMangiaracina/Thesis/README.md

 Through the proposed algorithm, the decision systems associated to the applications are capable of taking decisions (distributed control), in order to restore their QoS requirements at run-time in response to requirements violations.
 The actions consists in data movement, duplication actions, and change reference copy actions toward the data set.
 The actions are guided by the knowledge of the impact that actions have on the metrics associated to the goal of the user (internal impacts).
+The value of the metrics is measured by a monitoring program, associated to each application (distributed monitoring).

-However, since the applications rely on the same data source, actions can not be taken in complete isolation.
-To overcome this issue,has been developed a mechanism based on the release of  external feedbacks evaluation of the performed actions in the environment, by the other involved applications (external impacts).
+However, since the applications rely on the same data source, these actions can not be taken in complete isolation.
+To overcome this issue, has been developed a mechanism based on the release of external feedbacks on the performed actions in the environment, by the other involved applications (external impacts).

-The algorithm uses some ML techiniques, and it is adaptive to the changes of the environment.
-Consequently, it is suitable for dynamic environments.
+The algorithm uses some ML techiniques, and it is capable of adapting to the changes of the environment.
+Consequently, it is suitable for dynamic environments, as Fog Computing.

-The applications and the tools used run in the form of containerized applications, based on Docker IMGs.
+The applications and the tools used run in the form of containerized applications, based on Docker containers.

 In order to implement the algorithm and configure the environment and its properties, an instance of a mySQL database server is used, accessible from a phpMyAdmin application.

-The initial informations about the quality of the actions (internal impacts) are learned through an offline learning .
+The initial informations about the quality of the actions (internal impacts) are learned through an Offline Learning, executed through an automated program .

 The distributed networks of nodes is composed by three nodes, each of it hosting an application which has its own QoS requirements.
 In the following are illustrated the steps to start the three applications, according to the chosen initial configuration.
-Through the database, is possible to change at run-time the properties of the environment, namely the availability and the latency among the nodes.
+Modifying the values of the database, it is possible to change at run-time the properties of the environment, namely the availability and the latency among the nodes.
-However, it is possible to change configuration, and extend the network, adding both addtional nodes and applications, following the instruction in the attached document [?].
+However, it is possible to change the initial configuration, or extend the network, adding both additional nodes and applications, following the instruction in the attached document [?].
+In the latter cases, the offline learning must be executed, in order to setup properly the information about the initial impacts.

 ## Prerequisites:
 - a working docker installation (for 64-bit systems); (https://docs.docker.com/get-docker/)